 The IFLA APR group includes some of the most populous, dense, and diverse countries in the world and I believe that we have more that connects us than separates us.
 My home city of Bangkok is a rapidly changing and cosmopolitan city faced with its own unique challenges but I believe that collaboration with a mind to learn from each other can create a strong body of knowledge that professionals across the region – and the world – can draw from.

-Together with the organising committee and the Thai Association of Landscape Architects (TALA) we look forward to welcoming you to Bangkok and the 2017 IFLA APR Regional Conference in November.
+Together with the organising committee and the Thai Association of Landscape Architects (TALA) we look forward to welcoming you to Bangkok and the 2017 IFLA APR Regional Congress in November.

 Wannaporn Pui Phornprapha